mhsteppan/cor2Venn/README.md

 ### Example on the "Sexual Compulsivity Scale"

 Openpsychometrics.org provides a dataset on N=18,192 answers to the Short Dark Triad by Paulhus and Jones (2011).
+With only three variables the a two-dimensional visualization usually has no loss of information.

 ```R
 cormat <- darktriad